fogonwater/episcan/report.md

 - [Chemoproteomics validates selective targeting of Plasmodium M1 alanyl aminopeptidase as an antimalarial strategy](https://elifesciences.org/articles/92990) (Elifesciences.org)

 - [As monsoon sets in, respiratory, malaria drugs see demand rise](https://economictimes.indiatimes.com/industry/healthcare/biotech/pharmaceuticals/as-monsoon-sets-in-respiratory-malaria-drugs-see-demand-rise/articleshow/111560158.cms) (The Times of India)

-- [Monsoon Fever vs. Dengue: Doctor’s insights on how to differentiate between the two](https://timesofindia.indiatimes.com/life-style/health-fitness/health-news/monsoon-fever-vs-dengue-doctors-insights-on-how-to-differentiate-between-the-two/articleshow/111548437.cms) (The Times of India)

-- [What are the initial signs of Zika and Dengue?](https://timesofindia.indiatimes.com/life-style/health-fitness/health-news/what-are-the-initial-signs-of-zika-and-dengue/articleshow/111548187.cms) (The Times of India)

 ## 24-28 (leptospirosis)